Critical factors in the implementation of an APS system

 The implementation of an APS is a complex project, consisting of different phases, which require specific resources and skills to be executed with quality.
 Thus, it is necessary to consider the main critical factors of success in the implementation of an APS system, which will be presented below.
 Key user initially must be distinguished between a transactional system and an analytical system.
 While in the first the operation and the results are simple and predictable, in an expert and analytical system as APS software the operation requires a much more significant cognitive and analysis effort, so that a well-chosen key user can make all the difference between simple software operation for a much more proactive scenario simulation and decision making-based model.

-- Companies often make the wrong decision to define the key user as the person with the most experience and knowledge in the PPC field, but in practice, this professional already has many other responsibilities and won't have the focus or time necessary to operationalize the system.
-These individuals should be involved in the project and are essential for defining business rules, but they aren't necessarily the ideal key user for the tool;
+- Many times, company make the wrong decision to define the key user as the person with the most experience and knowledge in the PPC area, but in practice, this professional already has many other responsibilities and will not have the focus or time necessary for the system's operation.
+These people should be involved in the project and are fundamental for defining business rules, but they are not necessarily the ideal key user for the tool;

 - An important factor to be highlighted is the technological predisposition and computational dexterity of the professional.
 Although no previous knowledge in system development is required, a prior experience with the operationalization and deployment of other software and well -developed logical reasoning are also favorable to the ideal profile of an APS software user;